audreyfulab/HGRN_repo_fork/README.md

 ## Dependencies
-HCD was built using python `3.12.2` and uses `CUDA toolkit 12.6` for GPU utilization for
+HCD was built using python `3.12.2` and uses `CUDA toolkit 12.6` for GPU utilization
 - See `./requirements.txt` for package dependencies